Virginian militia: American Revolutionary War

-Present-day system
+20th century

 The Virginia militia system, as a compulsory service composed of the body of the people trained to arms as envisioned by George Mason, remained intact until the end of the American Civil War.
-Reconstruction governments forced upon Virginia an all-volunteer militia system in opposition to Virginia's Bill of Rights.
+During the Civil War, the Virginia militia was the main recruiting body for first the Provisional Army of Virginia and later the Virginia state regiments of the Confederate Army.
+After the Civil War, Reconstruction governments forced upon Virginia an all-volunteer militia system in opposition to Virginia's Bill of Rights.
 The militia became statutorily composed of the volunteer and the unorganized militia.